PDXChinese/pdxchinese.github.io/_pages/auction.md

     excerpt: "<p>Vintage Lingua Franca Estate Pinot Noir 2016, signed by <a href='https://mp.weixin.qq.com/s/3uL4-TTy5FTXPtBn9bJO4Q'>MS侍酒师大师 Larry Stone and 酿酒师 Thomas Savre</a>, from $120, Donated by Eric Shi</p>"
   - image_path: /assets/images/auction/eric_shi_02.jpg
     title: "#06 湖中泛舟"
     excerpt: "<p>A special package for two.
-Pick a summer morning in 2022 to tour the Lake Oswego by private boat and boating to 5-star rated restaurant Five Spice for a private lunch, from $250.
+Pick a summer morning in 2022 to tour the Lake Oswego by private boat and boating to 5-star rated restaurant Five Spice for a private lunch, from $250 (now $550).
 Donated by anonymous.</p>"
 ---

 {% include feature_row id="feature_row1"%}